Thermonuclear weapon: Compression of the secondary

-The basic idea of the Teller–Ulam configuration is that each "stage" would undergo fission or fusion (or both) and release energy, much of which would be transferred to another stage to trigger it.
-How exactly the energy is "transported" from the primary to the secondary has been the subject of some disagreement in the open press, but is thought to be transmitted through the X-rays and Gamma rays that are emitted from the fissioning primary.
+How exactly the energy is "transported" from the primary to the secondary has been the subject of some disagreement in the open press but is thought to be transmitted through the X-rays and gamma rays that are emitted from the fissioning primary.
 This energy is then used to compress the secondary.
 The crucial detail of how the X-rays create the pressure is the main remaining disputed point in the unclassified press.
 There are three proposed theories: